About Voluntaryism | Resources

 Voluntaryism, like ideas about gravity, Marxism, skiing, Christianity or cooking is just that; an idea.
 We might also call voluntaryism a “theory” or “a way of life” or a “philosophy.”
 As with other “ideas” we ought to examine Voluntaryism and convince ourselves through logic, reason and evidence of it’s validity or invalidity as a way of life for ourselves.

 We all have different backgrounds and values, some of us have spent our lifetime in left or right leaning groups.
 Voluntaryism is a subset of Anarcho-Capitalism, which is a subset of the freedom movement.
-It is an exciting journey and not for those of weak mind.
+It is an exciting journey and not a good fit for those of weak mind.
 It is for those with an open mind and a strong sense of morality.

 There are many great people involved in the freedom movement, and there is much information available.
 Here at Openly Voluntary, we want to help you with your investigation!
 Larken Rose and www.lewrockwell.org are great sources for the “card carrying” voluntaryist, but what if you are “libertarian-leaning”, but still believe that a good small government is necessary?
 Following is a course of study for the curious that I hope you will find enlightening.